What is adware and how to remove it?

 As stated above, adware can be legitimate.
 However, the malicious type of adware will have negative long-term effects on your computer or mobile device if not removed.
 Apart from annoying you with ads, adware slows down your device, sometimes to the point of being unusable.
 It may also affect your browser by installing unwanted add-ons, changing the homepage, etc.

 Adware may also lead to more serious infections, for example, due to redirecting you to malicious websites.
-It may also contain a more serious infection as part of the adware package – you’re only seeing the ads, but there are worse things going on in the background.
+It may also contain a more serious infection as part of the adware package - you're only seeing the ads, but there are worse things going on in the background.
 For example, RelevantKnowledge collects personal information about you.

 Examples of adware

 Adware most often shows up on your device as displayed advertisements, banners, pop-up windows, and large, auto-play commercials in your web browser.
 The more aggressive type of adware is a lot rarer nowadays than it used to be.
 Here are some of the more famous adware examples from history:

 Gator.
 Rampant in the early naughties, Gator would come together with widespread free programs and change all online ads with Gator ads.
 Not content with this outrageous feat, the adware would also collect lots of sensitive user data, including financial details.